donkrasniqi/AIR/README.md

   - For each tweet, find where the true paper appears in the top 5 (rank `r`) and use `1/r`.
   - Average these values over all tweets to get the final score.

-### Our Contribution in the re-ranking appraoch
+### Our Contribution in the re-ranking approach

-We designed and implemented the **1 positive : 4 hard negatives** sampling strategy, ensuring that each training query includes exactly one gold paper and four BM25-derived distractors.
+We designed and implemented the **1 positive: 4 hard negatives** sampling strategy, ensuring that each training query includes exactly one gold paper and four BM25-derived distractors.
 This focused setup teaches the cross-encoder to spot subtle semantic cues missing from pure lexical matches.
 We also integrated the BM25 candidate generator with the cross-encoder fine-tuning, resulting in a pipeline that trains in under two hours on a single GPU.

 ### Results
 - **BM25-only baseline (MRR@5):** 0.5460